The Fifth National Conference on Artificial Intelligence

 The 1986 Publisher’s Prize

-This year, the Program Committee is pleased to award the Publisher’s Prize for the outstanding papers to the following authors:
+This year, the Program Committee was pleased to award the Publisher’s Prize for outstanding papers to the following authors:

 - Steve Hanks and Drew McDermott, Yale University, for “Default Reasoning, Nonmonotonic Logics and the Frame Problem” under the Science Program.